intel/ai-reference-models/benchmarks/image_recognition/tensorflow/densenet169/README.md

    ```

 3. Clone the [intelai/models](https://github.com/intelai/models) repo
     and then run the model scripts for either online or batch inference or accuracy.
-For --dataset-location in accuracy run, please use the ImageNet validation data path from step 1.
+For --data-location in accuracy run, please use the ImageNet validation data path from step 1.
     Each model run has user configurable arguments separated from regular arguments by '--' at the end of the command.
     Unless configured, these arguments will run with default values.
 Below are the example codes for each use case: